NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Omox.md

   - name: ""

   - name: "Cleanly Vulnerability"
     desc: "  An omox embodies filth, and they find the concept of cleanliness abhorrent.
-An omox subjected to an effect that cleans them, such as the tidy command of [[Spells/Prestidigitation|Prestidigitation]], takes 2d6 mental damage.\nThey also take this damage the first time each round a creature hit by one of the omox's attacks spends actions cleaning off the filth."
+An omox subjected to an effect that cleans them, such as the tidy command of [[Spells/Prestidigitation|Prestidigitation]], takes 2d6 mental damage.\n\nThey also take this damage the first time each round a creature hit by one of the omox's attacks spends actions cleaning off the filth."

 abilities_mid:
   - name: ""
   - name: "Grab Weapon"
-    desc: "`pf2:r` (concentrate) **Trigger** A creature hits the omox with a melee weapon.\n**Effect** The omox attempts to [[Actions/Disarm|Disarm]] the triggering creature.
+    desc: "`pf2:r` (concentrate) **Trigger** A creature hits the omox with a melee weapon.\n* * *\n\n**Effect** The omox attempts to [[Actions/Disarm|Disarm]] the triggering creature.
 On a critical success, the weapon becomes subsumed within the omox's body rather than falling to the ground, from which it must be Disarmed before it can be retrieved."

 attacks:
   - name: ""